josh-collinsworth/joco-sveltekit/src/routes/blog/posts/build-static-sveltekit-markdown-blog.md

 }
 ```

-Notice how we use the `url` parameter and interpolate `url.origin` into our `fetch` request.
-That's because without a domain, `fetch` won't work server-side.

-Anyhow, that tiny bit of pre-loading handles everything we need!
-Now we've got a `posts` prop being passed to the component (again, as `data`), and we can use it to loop over and render posts in the corresponding `+page.svelte` file:
+That tiny bit of pre-loading handles everything we need!
+Now we've got a `posts` being passed to the component (again, as `data`), and we can use it to loop over and render posts in the corresponding `+page.svelte` file:

 ```svelte
 <!-- src/routes/blog/+page.svelte -->